Lisa Loeb: Tails and Firecracker (1995–1999)

 In September 1995, Loeb's debut album, Tails, credited to Lisa Loeb & Nine Stories, was released on Geffen Records.
 The album was co-produced by Juan Patiño, her then longtime boyfriend.
 "Stay" was included on the album, and Loeb managed a top 20 hit with "Do You Sleep?" and two moderately successful radio hits with "Taffy" and "Waiting for Wednesday".
 The album was certified Gold by the RIAA on December 1, 1995.
 Critics were favorable to the album, with Ken Tucker of Entertainment Weekly, in particular, noting, "Loeb has an undeniable gift for creating an air of intimacy and vulnerability, which may well be enough for 'Stay' fans looking for additional doses of contemplative melancholy".
 After the release of Tails Tim Bright and Jonathan Feinberg left Nine Stories and were replaced with Mark Spencer and Ronny Crawford respectively.

 In 1997, Loeb released a second major-label album on Geffen, Firecracker, and began experimenting more with orchestrations done with Dan Coleman.
 At this point, Loeb started going under her own name for the albums instead of using the band name, although she still continued to tour worldwide with Nine Stories, as well as acoustically as she had done from the start.
-Firecracker included hit singles such as "I Do", which received radio success, peaking at #17 on the Billboard Hot 100 and music television.
+Firecracker included hit singles such as "I Do", which received radio success, peaking at No. 17 on the Billboard Hot 100 and music television.
 The album was certified Gold on June 10, 2008.
 She subsequently toured with The Wallflowers and Chris Isaak, and performed at Lilith Fair.